PROTECTION

 /~For The Mind ~\

-hear His voice, obey Him, and receive His promises.
+and receive His promises.

 The helmet of salvation is for the protection of the mind against some basic wrong thinking.
 The wrong thinking is "performance oriented salvation".
 The performance oriented salvation thinking is a false belief system which hinges upon one earning his salvation based upon living up to a certain standard.
-The individual has been taught or has created in him mind that certain standard.
+The individual has been taught or has created in his mind that certain standard.
 This system of beliefs entertains the concept that one has to perform to earn his salvation or to perform to maintain his salvation.

 If the individual for a time meets the standard, then there is an open door for pride to enter.
 He can pat himself on the back and say, "Look at what I have accomplished."
 With pride also comes a critical spirit toward others who have yet to reach his standard.
 He will look down at others and condemn them for not measuring up to his standard.
 This makes for poor social relations.
 Even if he pities others, the pity brings discouragement rather than encouragement.